Kamran14/RuneGPT/README.md

-#### Yes RuneGPT is not an actual GPT since its not pre-trained.
-The goal can eventually load there, but I named this more on randomness.
+#### No, RuneGPT isn’t a true GPT model since it isn’t pre-trained.
+The name was chosen more for fun, though the project could eventually head in that direction.